 Incoming quality control (IQC):

-Inspecting parts and materials chosen for the product, this is the first step in identifying quality problems, factory always has their own IQC staff to verify the materials and components specification.
+Inspecting parts and materials chosen for the product, is the first step in identifying quality problems, factory always has their own IQC staff to verify the materials and components specification.
 And ensure proper storage in the warehouse, especially for some Softline products.

 First Article Inspection (FAI):

-Inspector will check one for a few units from first production or engineering production pilot run, in case of your product contains expensive components or your product has stringent tolerances, or your products just need overall appearance review, FAI could help you to save time and cost, spot any engineering or quality issue.
+Inspector will check one for a few units from the first production or engineering production pilot run, in case of your product contains expensive components or your product has stringent tolerances, or your products just need overall appearance review, FAI could help you to save time and cost, spot any engineering or quality issue.